Learn how to make spelt flatbread. Top it with various toppings of your choice for a quick and delicious pizza alternative.

 - 12 very thin salami slices

 - 1 large red bell pepper

-- Mix together the spelt flour and the salt in a medium bowl or in the food processor.
+- Dough: Mix the spelt flour and the salt in a medium bowl or the food processor.
 Add the water little by little and knead until everything comes together.
 Turn the dough on a lightly floured surface and knead until the dough is smooth.
-Form a ball and wrap in plastic foil.
+Form a ball and wrap it in plastic foil.
 Leave to rest for 1 hour.

 - Preheat the oven to 220 degrees Celsius/ 425 degrees Fahrenheit.